Agility: the ability to move quickly and easily.

-By doing so, you can focus on making small incremental improvements in a consistent manner to reduce inefficiencies and save on overall costs — whether it’s slowly expanding into additional fulfillment centers or diversifying your carrier network.
+By doing so, you can focus on making small incremental improvements in a consistent manner to reduce inefficiencies and save on overall costs — whether it’s slowly expanding into additional fulfilment centres or diversifying your courier network.

 ‘Flexibility’ refers to the ability to modify supply chain operations based on necessary changes and decisions made.

 Being able to amend and adjust operational tactics efficiently is important for all supply chains as it provides more flexibility and enables growth.

 For instance, working with multiple manufacturers or suppliers can help you meet customer demand, introduce new product items based on popularity, and ensure enough inventory is in stock at all times.